friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 ## Synopsis

 HLS is superb and provides a rich Haskell experience that genuinely boosts productivity.
 However, there are various reasons why HLS might not work with a particular Haskell project.
 The project might be built using a version of GHC that HLS doesn't support.
 The project might be very `TemplateHaskell`-heavy or otherwise just too damn big for HLS to function with acceptable latency.
-That said, progress continues on HLS (and on GHC) to make it faster and more stable, with the goal that we'll all be able to use it for all of our projects.
+That said, progress continues on HLS (and on GHC), making it faster and more stable, with the goal that we'll be able to use it for all of our Haskell projects.

 In the mean time, we still would like some of the luxuries our text editors are capable of providing when given a suitable source of information.
 Following this guide, you'll get: